CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-software-setup.md

 - If at all possible install all course software on your own computer
 - Otherwise, install software so you can get access to a virtual machine containing all of the course software
 - All course software is free and should run on Windows, Mac and Linux
+- We also use git but the version built into IntelliJ will be sufficient

 ## Overview